sbarex/SourceCodeSyntaxHighlight/README.md

 You can install the application in various ways.
 When the main application is launched it automatically checks for updates.

+After installation, _the application must be launched at least once to allow the system to detect the Quick Look extension_.
+[See below](#enable-the-quick-look-extension) for instructions on how to enable the Quick Look extension.

 ### Download precompiled release
 Head over to the [releases](https://github.com/sbarex/SourceCodeSyntaxHighlight/releases) page to view the latest version.
 Move the `Syntax Highlight.app` into the `Applications` folder.